 - 5.1 Voting Rights.
-Each member state is accorded one vote in each Committee/Council on which it is represented, - No Representative/delegation may cast a vote on behalf of another Member State. - 5.2 Simple Majority.
+Each Member State is accorded one vote in each Committee/Council on which it is represented, - No Representative/delegation may cast a vote on behalf of another Member State. - 5.2 Simple Majority.
 Unless otherwise specified in these rules, decisions in the Committee/Council shall be made by a majority vote of those nations present and voting.
 If there is an equal division between yes and no votes, the motion fails, - The phrase "nations present and voting" refers only to members casting affirmative or negative votes.
 Members which cast a final abstention are not voting. - 5.3 Adoption by Consensus.
-The adoption of amendments and draft resolutions by consensus is desirable when it contributes to the effective and lasting settlement of differences, thus strengthening the authority of the United Nations, - Any Representative may request the adoption of an amendment or draft resolution by consensus at any time after Closure of Debate has passed, - The Chair shall ask whether there is any objection to a consensus, and shall ask if any member states wish to abstain from consensus, - If there is no objection, the proposal is approved by consensus,
+The adoption of draft resolutions, reports and amendments by consensus is desirable when it contributes to the effective and lasting settlement of differences, thus strengthening the authority of the United Nations. - Any Representative may request the adoption of a report, amendment or draft resolution by consensus at any time after closure of debate has passed, - For reports, the default method of voting is adoption by consensus. - The Chair shall ask whether there is any objection to a consensus, and shall ask if any Member States wish to abstain from consensus, - If there is no objection, the proposal is approved by consensus - If any Representative objects to consensus, voting shall occur as otherwise stated in these rules. - Method of Voting.
+The Committee/Council shall normally vote by a show of raised placards, - The Chair may grant a request by a delegation for a roll call vote on any substantive matter, and the Chair's decision on such a request is not subject to appeal,

-- If any Representative objects to consensus, voting shall occur as otherwise stated in these rules. - Method of Voting.
-The Committee/Council shall normally vote by a show of raised placards, - The Chair may grant a request by a delegation for a roll call vote on any substantive matter, and the Chair's decision on such a request is not subject to appeal, - When applicable, roll shall be called in English alphabetical order beginning with a nation selected at random by the Vice Chair, - Representatives shall reply "yes," "no," "abstain" or "abstain from the order of voting," - A nation may abstain from the order of voting once during a roll call; a second abstention from the order of voting will be recorded as an abstention. - 5.5 Conduct During Voting.
+- When applicable, roll shall be called in English alphabetical order beginning with a nation selected at random by the Vice Chair, - Representatives shall reply "yes," "no," "abstain" or "abstain from the order of voting," - A nation may abstain from the order of voting once during a roll call; a second abstention from the order of voting will be recorded as an abstention. - 5.5 Conduct During Voting.
 Immediately prior to a vote, the Chair shall describe to the Committee/Council the item to be voted on, and shall explain the consequences of a "yes" or a "no" vote.
-Voting shall begin upon the Chair's declaration "we are in voting procedure," and end when the results of the vote are announced, - Once in voting procedure, no Representative shall interrupt the voting except on a Point of Order or Point of Information concerning the actual conduct of the vote, - Following Closure of Debate, and prior to entering voting procedure, the Chair shall pause briefly to allow delegations the opportunity to make any relevant motions, - Relevant motions prior to a vote include: Adoption by Consensus (rule 5.3), Suspension of the Meeting (rule 7.1), Adjournment of the Meeting (rule 7.2), Decision of No Action (rule 7.5), Decision of Competence (rule 7.8), Division of the Question (rule 7.11), or Important Question (rule 7.13). - 5.6 Changes of Votes.
-At the end of roll-call, but before Rights of Explanation (rule 5.7) and the subsequent announcement of the vote, the Vice Chair will ask for any vote changes.
+Voting shall begin upon the Chair's declaration "we are in voting procedure," and end when the results of the vote are announced, - Once in voting procedure, no Representative shall interrupt the voting except on a Point of Order or Point of Information concerning the actual conduct of the vote, - Following Closure of Debate, and prior to entering voting procedure, the Chair shall pause briefly to allow delegations the opportunity to make any relevant motions, - Relevant motions prior to a vote include Adoption by Consensus (rule 5.3), Suspension of the Meeting (rule 7.1), Adjournment of the Meeting (rule 7.2), Decision of No Action (rule 7.5), Decision of Competence (rule 7.8), Division of the Question (rule 7.11), or Important Question (rule 7.13). - 5.6 Changes of Votes.
+At the end of a roll call vote, but before Rights of Explanation (rule 5.7) and the subsequent announcement of the vote, the Vice Chair will ask for any vote changes.
 Any delegation that desires to change its recorded vote may do so at that time. - Rights of Explanation.
 Rights of Explanation are permitted on all substantive votes after voting.
 The Chair may limit time for Rights of Explanation.